stirling-bike-club/stirling-bike-club.github.io/_posts/2020-01-08-new-publicity-officer.md

 publishing once a quarter and hopefully I’ll manage a bit more than that (this one doesn’t count).
-I’ll keep an eye on the forum and Facebook groups but I’m aware that some things in the club are organized in other spaces like What’s App so please do let me know what’s going on whether it’s news about races, away days, gossip/gripes etc and I’ll incorporate it into the next post.
+I’ll keep an eye on the forum and Facebook groups but I’m aware that some things in the club are organized in other spaces like WhatsApp so please do let me know what’s going on whether it’s news about races, away days, gossip/gripes etc and I’ll incorporate it into the next post.